-Watson Burton 1 St James' Gate Newcastle upon Tyne NE99 1YQ
+Weightmans LLP 1 St James' Gate Newcastle upon Tyne NE1 4AD

-DIRECTORS' REPORT FOR THE YEAR ENDED 31 AUGUST 2019
+DIRECTORS' REPORT FOR THE YEAR ENDED 31 AUGUST 2020

-The Directors present their annual report together with the financial statements and auditor's report of the charitable company for period 1 September 2018 to 31 August 2019.
-The annual report serves the purpose of a Directors' report under company law.
+The Directors present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2019 to 31 August 2020.
+The annual report serves the purposes of both a Directors' report and a directors' report under company law.

-The academy trust operates one primary (The Rydal Academy) and two secondary academies (Longfield Academy and Hurworth School).
-The three academies have a combined pupil capacity of 2,165 and had a roll of 2,204 in the census of Summer 2019.
+The academy trust operates a primary (The Rydal Academy) and two secondary (Longfield Academy and Hurworth School).
+The three academies have a combined pupil capacity of 2,165 and had a roll of 2,136 in the census of Spring 2020.